cloud-gov/product/ContentGuide.md

 Use active voice, especially when you're writing technical explanations.
 For example: *"the subject did something"*, such as *"the cluster recorded the data"*.

 If you write sentences in passive voice (*"something was done"*), such as *"the data was recorded"*, your sentence is hiding important technical information: what did the action?
 What recorded the data?
+If you write *something was done by the thing*, revise it to say *the thing did something*.

-Using active voice is especially important for incident reports (such as outage descriptions).
-If we write with passive voice, the result can sound like we're not taking full responsibility for our actions and mistakes.
+Using active voice is important for outage reports and postmortems.
+If we write with passive voice, this can sound like we're not taking full responsibility for our actions and mistakes.

-Active voice is also important for technical documentation (including compliance documentation).
-When you clearly state which part of the system is doing which action, this helps readers understand how the system works.
+Active voice is also important for documentation (including compliance documentation).
+When you state which part of the system is doing which action, this helps readers understand how the system works.

+## Use contractions and friendly language

+Use contractions.
+Write ordinary straightforward explanations; rewrite stiff or formal phrasing.

+## Spell out abbreviations and acronyms early and often

+Spell out abbreviations and acronyms the first time you use a term on a page or in a section of a long document.

+If you're not sure whether an acronym or abbreviation is a first use (such as if you're writing a section in YAML to use with Compliance Masonry), spell it out.
+There's no harm in writing out abbreviations an extra time; it'll make up for all the government documents everywhere that have too many unexplained abbreviations.

 ## Working on our compliance documentation?

-This section is a work in progress.
+*This section is a work in progress.*

 ### How to capitalize roles